DerThorsten/nifty/README.md

 [![Build Status](https://travis-ci.org/DerThorsten/nifty.svg?branch=master)](https://travis-ci.org/DerThorsten/nifty)

-A nifty library for Multicuts and general image and graph segmentation.
+A nifty library for multicuts and general image and graph segmentation.

+Almost all features of nifty exist to implement algorithms for 2D and 3D image segmentation.
+To be more precise, nifty was developed to implement and prototype algorithms for segmentation of neuro data.

 This library is used for my personal research.
 I decided to make it open source such that other researchers can benefit from my code.
 Since I use this code for research, the code is not super stable and  there might be a lot of API changes, bugs, and other issues (I try to avoid this but it is not my priority to have a bullet proof library)

 Important:
 =========